The latest paperback guidebook to Nepal 2022 has arrived!

 For a such a small country Nepal is an epic but challenging destination.
 There’s the majestic Himalayan mountains to trek.
 Unique living heritage sites that stretch across the countries middle lands.
 To the south are magnificent jungles filled with thriving wildlife that you won’t get anywhere else in the world.
 With this hardcopy guidebook in your hands you will be able to explore these places like no other person in the world.

 Explore the Kathmandu Valley & beyond: From the Kathmandu Valley’s fabled royal Malla cities and Rana palaces to winding stone streets that are like walking back through time.
 Discover when the very first mystical building (stupa) was created that overlooks the whole lush valley of the gods.
 There are more than just three former royal kingdoms in the valley which still look as they once did hundreds of years ago.
-Explore the grandeur of Bhaktapur, the old city streets of Kathmandu and artistic Patan.
+Explore the grandeur of Bhaktapur, the old city streets of Kathmandu and artistic Patan and know what buildings are under renovation or not.

 All this in just one section alone.
 Plus new hotel reviews for all budgets along with new restaurant reviews and transportation maps/fees, trekking agencies and where to go shopping.
 All reviewed in a frank and ethical way!

-I never except payments for any review or inclusions – so you the reader always get the most honest and independent advice in the world.
+I never accept payments for any review or inclusions – so you the reader always get the most honest and independent advice in the world.

 Exclusive to this paperback guidebook are duel maps!